tokareff/international_tax_transfer_pricing/README.md

 # TransferPricing
-data analytics or anything relevant for transfer pricing related topics.
+## Data analytics or anything relevant for transfer pricing related topics.

 _Disclaimer: this is a repo to document data analytic work I think is beneficial but under-explored for transfer pricing work.
 Any examples/codes presented here used randomly generated data to simulate situations appropriate for illustration purpose only.
 No proprietary data of any kind is used here.
 Essentially, I collect my intellectual thoughts here on transfer pricing for the purposes of further learnig and discussions only._